w3kp/tiktok-downloader/README.md

 ## Installation

-Windows users need to use Cygwin or WSL to run Bash scripts.
-Most Linux distributions and macOS[^1] should already have Bash installed.
+Windows users need to use Cygwin or WSL to run Bash scripts (MinGW or Git Bash is not adviced due to lacking packages like `rev`.
+In Cygwin some dpendencies have to be manually selected in the installer.)

+Most Linux distributions and macOS[^1] should already have Bash and most of the standard packages installed.
+Otherwise use your package manager to install missing dependencies.

 Simply download [tiktok-downloader.sh](https://raw.githubusercontent.com/anga83/tiktok-downloader/main/tiktok-downloader.sh) from the files above and save it in a convenient place.
 Like all Bash scripts, the file has to be marked as executable.
 To do this, open a terminal window and paste `chmod +x /path/to/tiktok-downloader.sh`.
 Once that is done, you can double-click it to run.